Theisbergstegen: Godelhausen

-The village of Godelhausen, nowadays an Ortsteil of Theisbergstegen, had its first documentary mention in 1364 as Godelsauwe.
+The village of Godelhausen, nowadays an Ortsteil of Theisbergstegen, first found mention in a document in 1364 as Godelsauwe.
 It belonged to the Schultheißerei of Pfeffelbach in the Oberamt of Lichtenberg.
 Before the Thirty Years' War, in 1609, there were 56 people here in 15 households.
 By 1675 – the war had ended in 1648 – only three families had settled once again in Godelhausen.
 In 1677 the village was destroyed once again in the Franco-Dutch War.
 In the early 19th century (1802), there were 98 inhabitants living in Godelhausen, whose numbers climbed to 217 persons in 44 households by 1867.
 Today, 329 people live in Theisbergstegen's outlying centre of Godelhausen.
-Standing in Godelhausen in the mid 19th century were a few great Quereinhäuser (plural of Quereinhaus), standing mostly in a row, gable-to-gable, along Bergstraße.
+Standing in Godelhausen in the mid-19th century were a few great Quereinhäuser (plural of Quereinhaus), standing mostly in a row, gable-to-gable, along Bergstraße.
 Although a number of estates with forward gables had already been springing up along the road that leads to Theisbergstegen, the village actually first began spreading out from the schoolhouse, built in 1829, towards the south.
 Only in the early 20th century did the built-up area spread northwards across the brook.
 The oldest building still standing in the village is the dwelling wing of a former Quereinhaus (Hauptstraße 33), which was built in 1769.
 The rest of the buildings in Godelhausen today have a 19th-century appearance.
 At Hauptstraße 67 stands the Godelhausen Mill, which was renovated in 1788 and in 1903 converted to a waterworks for Kusel according to plans by Regional Master Builder (Bezirksbaumeister) Kleinhans.